Ann Yarborough Evans

 1 hour, 3 minutes

 This interview is open for use.

 Alumni, Great Depression, Faculty and Staff, World War II

 WWI, Great Depression, Practice Teaching, Winthrop Training School, Rules and Regulations, Railroad tracks on campus, Artist Courses, Clubs

 Matthews, Mary Denny, "Interview with Mary Denny Matthews" (1975).
-Browse All Oral History Interviews.
+Winthrop University Oral History Program.
 OH 016.

 LC Subject Headings

 Winthrop Normal and Industrial College -- Alumni and alumnae, Winthrop College, the South Carolina College for Women -- Employees, College students -- Social life and customs, World War, 1914-1918 -- Education and the war, War and education, Depressions -- 1929, Equal pay for equal work